Cordyceps and infertility; How do Cordyceps affect infertility?

 Cordyceps sinensis is also believed to help with an increase in the production of testosterone through the inhibition of the production of the enzyme 5-alpha reductase.

-This would, thereby, reduce the transformation of testosterone to gihydro-testosterones DHT.
+This would, thereby, reduce the transformation of testosterone to dihydro-testosterones DHT.
 This has the effect of increasing sexual appetite and desire for both men and women.

 Cholesterol

-Cordyceps sinensis will also improve blood flow by inhibiting the levels of bad cholesterol in the bloodstream.
-This will result in an increase in the blood flow to the body.
+Cordyceps sinensis will also improve blood flow by inhibiting bad cholesterol levels in the bloodstream.
+This will increase the blood flow to the body.

 This includes the reproductive organ and will decrease the risk of heart diseases and strokes.